SimplyRFiD Wave User Manual

 This mode is activated when the Aura Mode button in the Inventory Options is pressed.
-This is used for doing real time inventory tracking, similar to the fixed Aura Automated Tracking system.
+This is used for doing real time inventory tracking, similar to a fixed RFID Reader.

 A tool for commissioning asset identifications to an RFID tag.
-Additional fields can be selected and added for the Asset ID through the Quick Tag Settings in the Settings page.
+Additional fields can be selected and added for the asset through the Quick Tag Settings in the Settings page.
 To learn more on how to add tags using Wave you can check the Getting Started with Wave guide.

 Note: Network connection is required to commission tags.

 - Image selector - Ability to add or capture an image to associate with the tag.
 Drag screen down to show image selector.

 - Mode selector - Switches mode between Asset (Single Tag), Batch (Multiple Tags) and Marker.
 In Asset and Batch mode, the additional fields enabled through the Quick Tag Settings in the Settings page will be shown on the list.